thestuntcoder/europratsya/README.md

 2. Find job opportunities in EU (in English, and Ukrainian);
 3. Find fair (vetted) employers that won't take advantage of their situation;

-Project is going to be open sourced, written in Gatsby so if you wish to contribute, reach out via contact form on the website, or open issue on Github.
+Project is open source, written in Gatsby+Sanity.io, so if you wish to contribute, reach out via contact form on the website, or open issue on Github.

 ---